 To illustrate this point, consider a fund with an asset that was initially valued at \$500 million and was subsequently sold to a continuation fund for \$1 billion.
-The GP manages the continuation fund for additional 5 years, receiving management fees of 1% per year (\$10 million), and a total of \$50 million for the entire period.
+The GP manages the continuation fund for an additional 5 years, receiving management fees of 1% per year (\$10 million), and a total of \$50 million for the entire period.
 Let us further assume an extreme scenario, where the GP makes no additional profits from the continuation fund (e.g., there is no additional carry or a positive return on its investment in the continuation funds) other than its management fees.
 Even in that extreme case, the assets sold to the continuation fund must be significantly undervalued by at least \$250 million for the losses the GP suffers from a significantly reduced carry to equal its benefits from additional management fees of \$50 million (20% of \$250 million).
+137

-The fact that the GP receives significant private benefits from a continuation fund transaction but bears only a fraction of the costs generates clear incentives for the GP to turn to continuation funds instead of pursuing other exit alternatives that could be more beneficial to the LPs, such as IPOs or sales to strategic or financial buyers.
+The fact that the GP receives significant private benefits from a continuation fund transaction but bears only a fraction of the costs (by receiving a reduced carry when selling assets to a continuation fund) generates clear incentives for the GP to turn to continuation funds instead of pursuing other exit alternatives that could be more beneficial to investors.